Updates, commentary, training and advice on immigration and asylum law

 Past policy on expediting residence document applications

-Back on 26 February 2014 I wrote the following short post alerting readers to the possibility of applying to expedite an EU residence card application:
+Back in 2014 I wrote the following short post alerting readers to the possibility of applying to expedite an EU residence card application:

 It is possible to request that an EU residence card application is expedited where it has been outstanding for over three months.
 See the European Casework Instructions at Chapter 10 for details.
 There are also other potential justifications for speeding things up, including being unable to make journeys necessary for compassionate or business reasons on existing documents, being elderly (i.e. 65 or over) and showing that an EEA document is needed for a particular job.